 - 1.2.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
 (Core) - 1.2.a.
-The Sponsoring Institution must also sponsor an ACGME-accredited program in obstetrics and gynecology.
-(Core)
+An accredited pediatric gastroenterology program must be an integral part of a core pediatric residency program, and should be sponsored by the same ACGME-accredited Sponsoring Institution.
+(Core) - 1.2.a.1.
+The pediatric gastroenterology program should be geographically proximate to the core pediatric residency program.
+(Detail)

-- 1.2.a.1.
-The program must function as an integral part of an ACGME-accredited residency program in obstetrics and gynecology.
-(Core) - 1.2.a.2.
-The fellowship program and residency program must complement and enrich one another.
-(Core) - 1.3.
+- 1.3.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
 (Core) - 1.3.a.
 The PLA must be renewed at least every 10 years.
 (Core) - 1.3.b.
 The PLA must be approved by the designated institutional official (DIO).
 (Core) - 1.4.
 The program must monitor the clinical learning and working environment at all participating sites.
 (Core) - 1.5.
 At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
 (Core)